 Travel spots in Lithuania

-Church of St Matthew the Apostle and Evangelist in Veiviržėnai - eighteenth-century wooden Samogitian church with a churchyard ensemble
+Church of St Matthew the Apostle and Evangelist in Veiviržėnai: a wooden Samogitian church of 1767-1769 with a churchyard ensemble

-The Church of St Matthew the Apostle and Evangelist in Veiviržėnai is a wooden Samogitian church built in 1767-1769 and protected as part of a building complex.
-The Cultural Heritage Register describes it as a traditional Samogitian folk-architecture building with Historicist elements; the belfry, churchyard fence, gates, and chapel-posts are also important parts of the ensemble.
+The Church of St Matthew the Apostle and Evangelist in Veiviržėnai is a wooden Samogitian church built in 1767-1769, state-protected as part of a building complex (code 33477; the church itself code 1422).
+The Cultural Heritage Register describes it as traditional Samogitian folk architecture with Historicist elements; the belfry, churchyard fence, gates, and chapel-posts are also important parts of the ensemble.

 Place